JeanMichelForgeas/AZur/README.md

 Text editor for Amiga OS in 1995

 For more documentation please see in azur_demo/man/

-I could not found my complete doc nor the full set of ARexx scripts provided with the commercial version.
+I could not find my complete doc nor the full set of ARexx scripts provided with the commercial version.

 Please if somebody have them, can you add them here or send them to me ?
 Thanks a ot :)